Frequency Therapeutics (NASDAQ:FREQ) Issues Quarterly Earnings Results

-Frequency Therapeutics (NASDAQ:FREQ) announced its earnings results on Sunday.
-The company reported ($0.30) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.25) by ($0.05), MarketWatch Earnings reports.
-Frequency Therapeutics had a negative net margin of 68.59% and a negative return on equity of 12.56%.
+Frequency Therapeutics (NASDAQ:FREQ) posted its quarterly earnings data on Sunday.
+The company reported ($0.30) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.25) by ($0.05), MarketWatch Earnings reports.
+Frequency Therapeutics had a negative return on equity of 12.56% and a negative net margin of 68.59%.

-In other Frequency Therapeutics news, CEO David L. Lucchino sold 34,104 shares of the company’s stock in a transaction dated Monday, January 4th.
-The shares were sold at an average price of $33.21, for a total transaction of $1,132,593.84.
-Following the completion of the sale, the chief executive officer now directly owns 327,713 shares in the company, valued at $10,883,348.73.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO David L. Lucchino sold 16,554 shares of the company’s stock in a transaction dated Monday, February 8th.
-The shares were sold at an average price of $55.00, for a total transaction of $910,470.00.
-Following the sale, the chief executive officer now owns 324,640 shares of the company’s stock, valued at $17,855,200.
+In other news, insider Christopher R. Loose sold 8,000 shares of the company’s stock in a transaction on Wednesday, January 27th.
+The shares were sold at an average price of $42.50, for a total value of $340,000.00.
+Following the completion of the transaction, the insider now owns 31,782 shares in the company, valued at approximately $1,350,735.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, CEO David L. Lucchino sold 9,416 shares of the stock in a transaction on Monday, March 1st.
+The shares were sold at an average price of $50.43, for a total transaction of $474,848.88.
+Following the completion of the transaction, the chief executive officer now directly owns 317,502 shares in the company, valued at $16,011,625.86.
 The disclosure for this sale can be found here.
-Insiders have sold 120,374 shares of company stock worth $5,021,715 over the last three months.
+In the last quarter, insiders sold 120,374 shares of company stock worth $5,021,715.
 Company insiders own 15.40% of the company’s stock.

-FREQ has been the topic of several recent analyst reports.
-JPMorgan Chase & Co. raised shares of Frequency Therapeutics from a “neutral” rating to an “overweight” rating and set a $56.00 target price on the stock in a research note on Wednesday, January 27th.
-Zacks Investment Research downgraded shares of Frequency Therapeutics from a “buy” rating to a “hold” rating in a research note on Friday.
-B. Riley dropped their price target on shares of Frequency Therapeutics from $79.00 to $35.00 and set a “buy” rating on the stock in a research note on Wednesday, March 24th.
-Finally, Oppenheimer dropped their price target on shares of Frequency Therapeutics from $68.00 to $20.00 and set an “outperform” rating on the stock in a research note on Tuesday.
+Several research analysts recently commented on the company.
+B. Riley lowered their target price on Frequency Therapeutics from $79.00 to $35.00 and set a “buy” rating for the company in a research note on Wednesday, March 24th.
+Oppenheimer lowered their price objective on Frequency Therapeutics from $68.00 to $20.00 and set an “outperform” rating for the company in a research report on Tuesday.
+JPMorgan Chase & Co. raised shares of Frequency Therapeutics from a “neutral” rating to an “overweight” rating and set a $56.00 target price on the stock in a report on Wednesday, January 27th.
+Finally, Zacks Investment Research downgraded shares of Frequency Therapeutics from a “buy” rating to a “hold” rating in a research note on Friday.

 Frequency Therapeutics Company Profile